On this page

 Citizens Advice has also published useful information about staying in the UK after Brexit.

 You can sign up to our mailing list for updates and the Home Office also has a mailing list for updates about Brexit and the status of EU citizens in the UK.

 We Are Digital can help you scan your passport or ID card.
 This is a free service funded by the Home Office.
 You can contact We Are Digital on 03333 445 675 (Monday to Friday, 9am to 6pm) or at firstname.lastname@example.org.

 Get help applying for settled status

-If you or someone you know can’t apply without assistance the Home Office has funded a national network of 57 charities and voluntary organisations to help.
-In Wandsworth this service is provided by South West London Law Centres.
-You have to be vulnerable or disadvantaged in order to get help from this service.
+If you or someone you know can’t apply without assistance the Home Office has funded a national network of 72 charities and voluntary organisations to help.
+In Wandsworth this service is provided by us in partnership with South West London Law Centres.

 - understand your options for securing your rights in the UK